rasmusfreund/bioinf-prog-course/book/chapters/05_the_order_of_events.md

 # The order of events

-> This chapter is about how Python interprets (or evaluates) the code you write.
+*This chapter is about how Python interprets (or evaluates) the code you write.
 It has a few fancy long words that may seem foreign to you.
 Do not let that throw you off.
-They are all just fancy names for something quite simple.
+They are all just fancy names for something very simple.*

 ## Precedence of Operators {-}